Rigid connections and $F$-isocrystals: -curvature and rigid flat connections

-{ This allows us draw the following elementary conclusion.
-At first we have to introduce new notation. \begin{definition} Let $Z/k$ be a smooth projective variety, $L$ be a line bundle of finite order, invertible in $k$.
+{ We introduce new notation before turning to the consequences of the result proved above. \begin{definition} Let $Z/k$ be a smooth projective variety, $L$ be a line bundle of finite order, invertible in $k$.
 Let $n_{dR}(Z, L, r)$ denote the number of isomorphism classes of stable rigid flat connections of rank $r$ with determinant isomorphic to $L$ on $Z$.
-Let $n_{Dol}(Z, L, r)$ the number of isomorphism classes of stable rigid Higgs bundles of rank $r$ with determinant isomorphic to $L$ on $Z$. \end{definition} If $L$ is a line bundle on $Z$ an $Z'$ is the Frobenius twist of $Z$, we denote by $L'$ the Frobenius twist of $L$, that is the pull-back of $L$ under the map $Z'\to Z$. \begin{corollary} Let $D$ be the positive integer of Proposition \ref{Crigid}.
-Let $s \in S$ be a closed point, such that $\mathrm{char}(s) > D$.
-If $n_{dR}(X_s, L_s, r) = n_{Dol}(X_s', L'_s,r)$ then every stable rigid flat connection $(E,\nabla)$ of rank $r$ on $X_s$ has nilpotent $p$-curvature. \end{corollary}
+Let $n_{Dol}(Z, L, r)$ the number of isomorphism classes of stable rigid Higgs bundles of rank $r$ with determinant isomorphic to $L$ on $Z$. \end{definition} If $L$ is a line bundle on $Z$ and $Z'$ is the Frobenius twist of $Z$, we denote by $L'$ the Frobenius twist of $L$, that is the pullback of $L$ under the map $Z'\to Z$. \begin{corollary} Let $D$ be the positive integer of Proposition \ref{Crigid}.
+Let $s \in S$ be a closed point such that $\mathrm{char}(s) > D$.
+If $n_{dR}(X_s, L_s, r) = n_{Dol}(X_s', L'_s,r)$ then every stable rigid flat connection $(E,\nabla)$ of rank $r$ {and determinant line $L$} on $X_s$ has nilpotent $p$-curvature. \end{corollary}

 \begin{proof} Let $n_{dR}^{nilp}(X_s, L_s, r)$ be the number of isomorphism classes of stable rigid flat connections $(E,\nabla)$ of rank $r$ with determinant $L_s$ on $X_s$ which have nilpotent $p$-curvature.
 By definition we have $n_{dR}^{nilp}(X_s, L_s, r) \leq n_{dR}(X_s,L_s, r)$ and equality holds if and only if every stable rigid $(E,\nabla)$ of rank $r$ with determinant $L_s$ has nilpotent $p$-curvature.
-By Proposition~\ref{Crigid}, for $\mathrm{char}(s) > D$, the functor $C^{-1}$ sends a rigid Higgs bundle to a rigid flat connection.
+By Proposition \ref{Crigid}, for $\mathrm{char}(s) > D$, the functor $C^{-1}$ sends a rigid Higgs bundle to a rigid flat connection.
 By definition of $C^{-1}$ the latter has nilpotent $p$-curvature.
 We therefore conclude that $n_{dR}^{nilp}(X_s,L_s, r) \geq n_{dR}(X_s,L_s, r)$ which shows $n_{dR}^{nilp}(X_s,L_s, r) = n_{dR}(X_s,L_s, r)$. \end{proof}

 }